Let’s talk about this1.

 The essential thesis of the thread is that @getify is so obviously talented (did you know he wrote a book on recursion?) that it is foolish to ask him to do technical interviews and proof that companies will replace devs with AI.

-There’s a lot more that can be said about this thread specifically2, but let’s address the general question: should we as hiring managers expect an obvious expert be expected to demonstrate their technical ability in an interview?
+There’s a lot more that can be said about this thread specifically2, but let’s address the general question: should we as hiring managers expect an obvious expert to demonstrate their technical ability in an interview?

 The answer, in almost all circumstances, is: yes.